Warez: Causes that have accelerated its growth

 Similar to televisions and telephones, computers have become a necessity to every person in the information age.
 As the use of computers increased, so had software and cyber crimes.

 In the mid-1990s, the average Internet user was still on dial-up, with average speed ranging between 28.8 and 33.6 kbit/s.
-If one wished to download a piece of software, which could run about 200 MB, the download time could be longer than one day, depending on network traffic, the Internet Service Provider, and the server.
+If one wished to download a piece of software, which could run about 200 MB, the download time could be longer than one day, depending on network traffic, the ISP, and the server.
 Around 1997, broadband began to gain popularity due to its greatly increased network speeds.
 As "large-sized file transfer" problems became less severe, warez became more widespread and began to affect large software files like animations and movies.

 In the past, files were distributed by point-to-point technology: with a central uploader distributing files to downloaders.
 With these systems, a large number of downloaders for a popular file uses an increasingly larger amount of bandwidth.
 If there are too many downloads, the server can become unavailable.
 The opposite is true for peer-to-peer networking; the more downloaders the faster the file distribution is.
 With swarming technology as implemented in file sharing systems like eDonkey2000 or BitTorrent, downloaders help the uploader by picking up some of its uploading responsibilities.
 There are many sites with links to One-click hosting websites and other sites where one can upload files that contribute to the growing amount of warez.